 Facebook’s New Ads Transparency Tool

-Jul 5, 2018 | by Isaac Maltzer | Advertising News, Digital Trends
+Jul 5, 2018 | By Isaac Maltzer |

 In an effort to rebound from a string of controversies spanning the past two years, Facebook has just introduced a tool that is taking ad transparency to new heights.
 The “Info and Ads” feature allows users to look through all ads a Business Page is running in a given country.
 The tool also provides additional page information including how long ago a page was created and if the page has ever changed its name.